 Disaster response and other tasks in dangerous and dirty environments can put human operators at risk.
 Today’s remote-controlled vehicles with wheels and tracks have limited use in such missions due to their reduced mobility on rough terrain.
 In the wake of recent disasters (e.g. Fukushima power plants) we have witnessed how tracked robots can struggle and eventually get stuck in unstructured environments, such as stairs with rubble.
 A new generation of all-terrain vehicles, with legs instead of wheels and tracks, is finally reaching performance levels that show superior mobility on rough terrain.

-The HyQ-REAL experiment will bring IIT’s new quadruped robot HyQ2Max from the laboratory to the real world applications.
-HyQ2Max is an improved version of HyQ, a robot that has demonstrated a wide repertoire of indoor/outdoor motions ranging from running and jumping to careful walking over rough terrain.
-In this experiment IIT will team up with MOOG, the world-leader in reliable, high-performance actuation systems for aerospace and motorsport.
-Besides ruggedizing the robot against impacts, dust and rainwater, IIT will develop control algorithms for self-righting and intelligent teleoperation.
-MOOG will develop a compact battery-powered hydraulic system to provide HyQ2Max with power-autonomy.
-MOOG will also further develop their TRL-4 Integrated Servo Actuators (ISA) and bring them onto the market.
-ISAs will be used to upgrade HyQ2Max with highly reliable and efficient hydraulic actuators.
-Field testing the new vehicle will be the main focus towards the end of the experiment.
+The E++ HyQ-REAL experiment (2016-2018) pushed IIT's quadruped robot series HyQ from the laboratory towards the real world applications.
+The experiment greatly contributed to the development of the new robot HyQReal.
+HyQReal is an improved version of HyQ and HyQ2Max, IIT robots that demonstrated a wide repertoire of indoor/outdoor motions ranging from running and jumping to careful walking over rough terrain.
+In this experiment IIT teamed up with MOOG, the world-leader in reliable, high-performance actuation systems for aerospace and motorsport.
+Besides a complete redesign of the robot, IIT developed control algorithms for intelligent teleoperation.
+MOOG developed a compact battery-powered hydraulic system to provide HyQReal with power-autonomy.
+MOOG also further developed their TRL-4 Integrated Servo Actuators (ISA) and brought them onto the market.
+ISAs are mounted inside the knee joints of HyQReal providing highly reliable and efficient hydraulic actuation.
+A follow-up project based on the new robot is funded by INAIL, the Italian National Institute for Insurance against Accidents at Work.